scirate/scirate/README.markdown

 It may not be possible to make new users locally.
 If you get stuck, you can disable the `unless verify_recaptcha` code block in `app/controllers/users_controller.rb` and it should work.

+## API Access

+SciRate supports JSON responses for several key areas.
+You can test these locally using curl or by appending .json to the URLs:

+Individual Papers: GET /arxiv/:paper_uid.json returns paper metadata, abstracts, and comments.

+Feeds & Categories: GET /search.json or GET /arxiv/:category.json returns lists of papers with their scite counts and author details.

+This data structure includes is_scited boolean flags, which respect the current user's session if a cookie is provided.

 ## Testing

 There is a fairly comprehensive series of unit and integration tests in